cgvinny/vg_painter_utilities/README.md

 ---
 `Ctrl + M`: add mask to selected layer.
 If a mask is already present, it will switch it from black to white, or from white to black

+`Shift + M`: add mask with a fill effect to selected layer.
+If a mask is already present, it will switch it from black to white, or from white to black

 `Ctrl + Shift + M`: add black mask with AO Generator

 `Ctrl + alt + M`: add black mask Curvature Generator